 What you choose will depend, somewhat on your interest in outdoor pursuits.

-It has regular stop but it will stop to pick up walkers wherever it is safe to do so.
+It has regular stops, but it will stop to pick up walkers wherever it is safe to do so.

 Landmarks: Walking the wall is great for outdoors enthusiasts but if you're interested in the Romans at the northern edge of their empire, you will probably find the many archaeological sites and landmarks along the wall even more satisfying.
 Most have parking and can be reached by car or local bus.
 Many are maintained by the National Trust or English Heritage (often both together) and some have admission charges.
 These are the best: